Will Insurance Pay For A Totaled Car?

 Payment in these cases can arrive in as little as one to three days.
 In any other scenario, getting the insurance company to pay off your loan and buy you a new car could prove challenging.
 Tack on a few extra days for a claims adjuster to look at your car.
-In complicated cases, negotiations with insurance companies can take up to 30 days to reach a fair offer.
+In complicated cases, negotiations between your personal injury attorney and the insurance companies can take up to 30 days to reach a fair offer.

 Then they are only required to “make you whole” by paying you what your car was worth at the time, before the accident.
 There is much room for error and negotiation here.
 If you still owe a hefty sum to your loan provider, you could end up with far less for your vehicle than you deserve– paying off a car loan for a car you no longer drive and dipping into your crucial emergency savings to make new car payments.